Organisation grants

 Project design

-- Which women might it inadvertently exclude?
+- Which women or groups might it inadvertently exclude, and how can this be addressed?

-In line with these considerations, we highly recommend organisations review and utilise relevant national frameworks and standards focused on organisational change towards gender equality.
-These standards can serve as valuable tools for ensuring your project’s design fosters gender equity in a meaningful and sustained way.
-Some key frameworks to consider are:
+In line with these considerations, organisations should review and utilise a relevant national framework or set of standards focused on organisational change towards gender equality.
+These can serve as valuable tools for ensuring your project’s design fosters gender equity in a meaningful and sustained way.

 - Positive Duty | Preventing Workplace Sexual Harassment, opens in a new tab Positive Duty 7-Standards